The Polar Bear Catastrophe

 For elementary and middle school students (and adults)

 Available now!
 This versatile, full-color summary is appropriate for ages 7 and up but may also appeal to adults.
 Polar Bear Facts and Myths: A Science Summary for all Ages is laid out in a question and answer format, with language that’s straightforward but not condescending, so it works for students of various reading abilities as well as adults who prefer a simple synopsis.
 A great polar bear book for adults and kids to read together.
 Buy the paperback or ebook version at Amazon today.
-French and German translations now available, details here.
+French, German, Dutch, and Norwegian translations now available, details here.

 For adults and high school students